onomatopoetica/employee-tracker/README.md

 ## About The Project

 This project scope was to create an application that can be used to create an interface or `Content Management System` that makes it easy for non-developers to view and interact with information stored in databases.
-The project's scope included architeching and building a solution for managing a company's employees using `Node`, `InquirerJs`, and `MySQL`.
+The project's scope included architecting and building a solution for managing a company's employees using `Node`, `InquirerJs`, and `MySQL`.

 The dependencies are `PLACEHOLDER`.